shababo/ether/README.md

 ## Using Ether with External Classes

-Sometimes you may want to use Ether with classes that you can't or don't want to modify directly.
-Ether provides a way to apply pub/sub decorators through configuration instead of modifying source code.
+You may want to use Ether with classes that you can't or don't want to modify directly.
+Ether provides a way to apply decorators through configuration instead of modifying source code.

 ### Registry Configuration